 - Open the freezer as little as possible to keep the cold air isolated.

-- Have a backup generator on hand to keep the refigerator going.
+- Have a backup generator on hand to keep the refrigerator going.

 - Pack the frozen milk supply in a separate cooler with extra ice.